bluewitch/RustWerks/README.md

 > To simplify,
 > we code it in Rust

+## Sanity Check
+---
+Sanity testing is performed to ensure that the code changes that are made are working as properly.
+Sanity testing is a stoppage to check whether testing for the build can proceed or not.
+The focus of the team during sanity testing process is to validate the functionality of the application and not detailed testing.
+A sanity test isn't limited in any way to the context of programming or software engineering.
+A sanity test is just a casual term to mean that you're testing/confirming/validating something that should follow very clear and simple logic.

 ## Resource URLs
 - [Kerkour Bloom](https://kerkour.com/), Software development and security tips from the field.
 - [Blackhat Rust Github](https://github.com/skerkour/black-hat-rust), Code for the book